pataponjak3/Digital-Assistant-Project/README.md

 The assistant requires a few environment variables to function correctly.
 1. Create a file named `.env` in the **root folder** of the project
-    * This is a file without a name with the extension `.env`, to create such files, ensure that you can see file name extensions.
+    * This is a file without a name with the extension `.env`, to create such files (you can start by creating a text document and deleting the name + the extension), ensure that you can see file name extensions.
 This is possible by enabling the option by the same name on the File Explorer, under the View tab (on Windows 11, after clicking the View tab, you must also select the option Show).
 2. Add the following content:
 ```env
 PYTHONPATH=src